 Note, the stress is not the situation, but your response to it!

-Everyone responds to stress in a different way and stress triggers will be different for everyone.
+Everyone responds to stress in a different way.
+Stress triggers are different for everyone.
 The degree of stress in your life and your ability to cope or be an expert at managing stress will depend on your personality type, your health, mood, belief system and your attitude.

 Some of the side of effects of stress can be: